multiversx/mx-docs/docs/validators/staking-v4.md

 mechanism.
 For each owner, based on their topUp, we compute how many validators they would be able to run by distributing their total topUp per fewer nodes (considering we would not select all of their auction nodes, but only a part of them).
 This mechanism ensures that for each owner, we select as many nodes as possible, based on the **minimum required topUp** to fill the`available slots`.
 This is a global selection, not per shard.
-We preselect the best global nodes at the end of the epoch.
+The protocol preselect the best global nodes at the end of the epoch.

 Suppose we have the following auction list, and 3 available slots: